Policy update

 If you're traveling to the Schengen area on a Schengen visa, you must enter the Schengen zone through the country of your approved visa.

 If you’re planning multiple trips to the Schengen area and you need a visa, you might need to apply for a multi-entry visa.
 Multi-entry visas allow you to enter and exit the area multiple times within a specific period (the validity of your visa).
-This visa is useful for travelers who might need more flexibility.
+This is super useful for travelers who might need more flexibility, or want to go home or to other countries during their trip.

-If you’re from a country with a visa-waiver agreement (the UK, US, Canada, Australia, Japan, and more), you can exit and enter the Schengen area as much you’d like.
+Now, if you’re from a country with a visa-waiver agreement (the UK, US, Canada, Australia, Japan, etc.), you can exit and enter the Schengen area as much as you’d like.
 Remember, though, you cannot stay in the Schengen area for more than 90 days in any given 180-day period.

-There isn’t a fee to enter the Schengen zone, but there are travel requirements that all travelers need to consider – and these have associated fees attached, such as visas and ETIAS (once operational).
+There isn’t a fee to enter the Schengen zone, per se, but there are travel requirements that all travelers need to meet and these have associated fees attached, such as visas and ETIAS (once operational).

-From 2026 on, you will be required to apply for travel authorization to visit the Schengen area.
-This authorization (called ETIAS) does have a 7 euro fee at the time of application.
-The entire process is online and quite straightforward.
-This will impact US and UK citizens, as well as others.
-In this case, yes, there is a fee to enter.
+From 2026 on, you will also be required to apply for travel authorization to visit the Schengen area.
+This authorization (called ETIAS) costs 7 euros per person, and the entire process is online and quite straightforward.

 You will need to apply for the appropriate visa before traveling to the Schengen zone.
 At the time of application, you’ll need to pay a visa application fee and any applicable service fees (if you're applying at a visa application center, for example, which is often required).